Appendix A: Promoting Quality in the Practice of Travel Medicine

 - Travel medicine information resources

-Since it was introduced, the Certificate of Knowledge in Travel Medicine examination has been taken by >2,600 practitioners.
-The society hosts a periodic 2-day intensive exam preparation course.
+The Certificate of Knowledge in Travel Medicine examination has been administered since 2003, and as of 2016 more than 3,500 exams have been administered.
+The society hosts periodic 2-day intensive exam preparation courses open to all qualified professionals (such as physicians, nurses, pharmacists, and physician assistants) who provide travel health–related services.
 Those who are successful in the examination are awarded a Certificate in Travel Health (CTH).
 Beginning with CTHs awarded in 2011, the certificate is good for 10 years and the awardee must be recertified either through professional development activities or by retaking the examination.
 Practitioners offering travel medicine services or interested in the subject should strongly consider membership in ISTM.
 ISTM practitioners are listed on the organization’s website, and those who have the CTH are designated as such.
-ISTM currently recognizes >1,000 members with the CTH designation.

 ISTM also offers research programs.
 These include research grants, travel awards, and support for such efforts as the GeoSentinel Surveillance Network.